-At this stage, the 2012 Group Incentive System does not provide for any limitation to the voting or economic rights for the shares allocated.
+At this stage, the 2013 Group Incentive System and the 2012 Group Incentive System do not provide for any limitation to the voting or economic rights for the shares allocated.

 With reference to the Group Executive Plan, in accordance with applicable regulatory requirements, any shares to be allocated in the Fourth Bonus installment will be subject to 1 year retention period at the date of the allocation.